 Use the detailed information in the CMI to help you talk to your doctor or pharmacist about your medicine.

-Some people see a number of different general practitioner (GP) doctors.
+Some people see a number of different GPs.
 If you do, consider the following points:

 - Make sure the doctor treating you has your complete medical record.
 If you see a different doctor on another occasion, make sure you inform them of any previous treatment.